How to Open .gz and .tgz Files in Linux

 Understanding File Compression in Linux

 File compression is pivotal in optimizing storage and ensuring efficient data transfer.
-In Linux, this is achieved using various tools and file formats, each with its unique characteristics.
-Let’s delve into it:
+In Linux, this is achieved using various tools and file formats, each with unique characteristics.

 What Makes TAR, GZ, and TGZ Files Unique?